-The diagnosis of cervical spine syndrome is not that easy.
+The diagnosis of cervical spine syndrome is not so easy.
 Patients often drag themselves from one doctor to another, taking strong painkillers, but hardly achieving any relief from their symptoms.
 It pulls in the neck, turning the head causes pain and sometimes this radiates into the arms.
 This is anything but pleasant.
 The cervical vertebrae support the head, the center of our nervous system - so it is correspondingly bad for patients when this part of the body goes on strike.
-What alternatives are there to medication and how can acupressure can help the head to finally turn freely again.
-In the following, we explain exactly what the causes and symptoms of a cervical spine blockage are and what treatment options are available:
+What alternatives are there to medication, and how can acupressure help to finally get the head spinning freely again?
+Below, we explain exactly what the causes and symptoms of a cervical spine blockage are and what treatment options are available.

-Acupressure for cervical spine syndrome?
-Far Eastern traditional medicine against neck and back pain
+Acupressure for cervical spine syndrome: Far Eastern traditional medicine for neck and back pain

 Acupressure is a form of acupuncture and goes back to the methods of traditional Chinese medicine.
 The treatment is based on the knowledge that pain relief is possible when certain energy blockages in the body are released.
 In acupressure, this is achieved either with finger pressure or with specially made acupressure mats, which are reminiscent of the nail boards used by fakirs or yogis in India.

-Scientific studies such as the study by the University of Munich 2016 and others (Daegfa overview of the study situation for acupuncture) assume that acupuncture has a positive effect on the treatment of cervical spine.
+In the treatment of cervical spine, scientific studies such as the 2016 study by the University of Munich and others (Dägfa overview of the study situation for acupuncture) assume that treatment with acupuncture has a positive effect.
 How can this correlation be explained?

 What exactly is cervical spine syndrome?

 The cervical spine consists of seven vertebrae (upper = 1 and 2, middle = 3, 4, 5, lower = 6 and 7).
-These support the head and are prone to tension and pain due to their structure and fine mechanics.
-All complaints around the cervical spine are called cervical spine syndrome.
-It is usually associated with restricted movement in the shoulder and neck area, and sometimes the pain extends into the arms.
+These support the head and are susceptible to tension and pain due to their structure and fine mechanics.
+All complaints relating to the cervical spine are referred to as cervical spine syndrome.
+It is usually associated with restricted movement in the shoulder and neck area, sometimes the pain also extends into the arms.

 The structure of the cervical spine

-If something goes wrong, for example, a cervical spine disc herniates or certain muscle strands around the vertebrae stiffen and form a blockage.
+If something goes wrong, this can lead to a herniated cervical disc, for example, or certain muscle strands around the vertebrae stiffen and form a blockage.
 We refer to this as cervical spine syndrome or cervical syndrome.

 Acute or chronic cervical spine syndrome